The Capstone Experiences

 An internship in Interdisciplinary Studies requires 120 hours of on-site work over the course of the semester, as well as additional course requirements, such as documenting your time, keeping a journal, and developing a professional portfolio.
 IST 496 is taught on-line.
 Your IST 496 instructor will maintain close communication with you and your site supervisor to ensure a successful internship experience.
 Your site supervisor at the internship location will provide feedback that will contribute to your grade in the class.

-Short answer – anywhere!
+Short answer – within Alabama or anywhere internationally.
 Sites can be in the Mobile area, or even on-campus.
-They can be in other locations around the country and even the world!
+They can be in other locations around the world!
 Some students choose internship sites in the location where they want to live after graduation.
 We have had many students doing international internships.
-IST 496 is an online course, so you can be anywhere!
+IST 496 and HTM 498 are online courses.

 The student has the primary responsibility to identify the internship site, with support from the course instructor.
 Many of you may already have good ideas about potential sites, others may be just beginning to think about this.